 - Obtained summary judgment dismissing claims for conspiracy against reinsurer National Indemnity in Ford Motor Co. v.
 National Indemnity (E.D.
 Va.), a case where plaintiff is challenging a loss portfolio reinsurance structure.

 - Represented National Union Fire Insurance Co. in coverage litigation arising out of Boston’s infamous “Big Dig” tunnel collapse.
+The matter was resolved confidentially before trial.
 National Union v.
 Modern Continental Construction Co.

 Mergers and Acquisitions Litigation